Medication Search - Dysport

 Children: The safety and effectiveness of this medication have not been established for children under the age of 18, except for the treatment of lower limb spasticity in children over the age of 2 years.

-What other drugs could interact with the Dysport medication?
+What other drugs could interact with Dysport?

 There may be an interaction between botulinum toxin type A (Dysport) and any of the following: